 Water containing more than 20 mg/L of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/L of sodium should not be used for drinking by people on moderately restricted sodium diets.

 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?

-During 2022, our system was in compliance with applicable State drinking water operating and monitoring requirements.
+During 2022, our system was in violation of an applicable State drinking water operating and monitoring requirement.